-- Licking around urinary opening
+- Licking around the urinary opening

-Your veterinarian will review your dog’s health history and symptoms and likely will conduct a urinalysis.
-This typically includes either you or the veterinarian obtaining a urine sample from the dog to be examined for bacterial, crystals, and protein.
-Once the vet determines the cause, he will usually give the dog a round of antibiotics for one week to 10 days to clear the infection.
-Be sure your dog finishes the antibiotics entirely to prevent the infection from recurring, unless otherwise instructed by your veterinarian.
-It’s recommended that you increase your dog’s water intake, as well, to flush out bacteria during urination.
+If the dog’s condition is more serious, the vet may prescribe a round of antibiotics for seven to 10 days.
+For dog UTI treatment, make sure your dog finishes the antibiotics to prevent the infection from recurring unless otherwise instructed by your veterinarian.
+It’s recommended that you also increase your dog’s water intake to flush out bacteria during urination.
 You may need to bring your dog back for a second visit, so your veterinarian can conduct a second urinalysis to determine if the infection has cleared.

-Can UTIs be Prevented?
+Can UTIs in Dogs be Prevented?

-UTI Symptoms Return Repeatedly.
+My Dog’s Symptoms Return Repeatedly.
 Can It Be Something Else?